 What will I need to start diving?

 We require our students to have their own personal gear: mask, fins, snorkel, booties, thermal protection, and Educational Kit (logbook and recreational dive planner.)
 The rest of the rental gear that you will need to learn how to dive is included in the price of your open water diver class.
 This gear will include your BCD (Buoyancy Control Device,) regulator, and tanks.
 Once you have signed up for the class either online or in-store, we will send you an e-mail with your confined water and open water dates and ask you to set up an appointment at the store for getting your own personal gear.

 Where will I do my dives?

 You will do the confined and open water dives over the course of three different training days.
 We do our confined water dives at the USFSP Pool in Downtown St. Petersburg every other Sunday.
 The following weekend you will go to Lake Denton to do part of your open water dives.
 Lake Denton is located about 1.5 hours away from St. Petersburg.
 All Open Water Diver certifications are also available to be done on the east coast of Florida (Jupiter, West Palm, Key Largo, etc.) – ask in store to find out how!
 Click here for more information on Lake Denton.
-Following your Saturday dives at Lake Denton, we will do a Gulf Charter on Sunday out of Clearwater marina (weather-permitting!), to get ocean diving experience to round off your open water certification.
-The Gulf Charter fee ($130) is not included in the Open Water Certification pricing.
+Following your Saturday dives at Lake Denton, we will go to Hudson Grotto to round out your certification.
+Click here for more information on Hudson Grotto.